tweag/python-monorepo-example/2018-08-22-capabilities-via.md

 ## A worked example

-Let's consider a complete example to demonstrate how you could use capabilities-via in your own projects.
+Let's consider a complete example to demonstrate how you could use capability in your own projects.
-The code is available in the [capabilities-via repository][capabilities-via] if you want to follow along.
+The code is available in the [capability repository][capability] if you want to follow along.
 The library is not available on Hackage, as many of its dependencies have not been updated to GHC 8.6, yet.